emarmolsanchez/eMIRNA/README.md

 ## Notes

-- (11/11/2019) Updates modules for functional annotation have been incorporated.
+- (11/11/2019) Update for functional annotation has been added.

+- (06/15/2019) Prediction algorithm has been updated.

 - (01/18/2019) Matrix calculation bug was reported for some UNIX systems.
 New eMIRNA.features module was successfully tested and updated accordingly.